-Now it is the turn for describing your research components.
-Since in the abstract you refer to the description of every single thing that made your dissertation significant in any way.
-So the,
+Now it’s the turn for explaining the components of your research.
+As you relate to the definition of every single thing in the abstract which rendered your dissertation important in any way.
+Then,

 Should be discussed in the abstract.
-Analyze the standing components of each section. use words succinctly to summarize the topic in just two or three lines.
+Analyse the standing components of each section.
+Use words succinctly to summarise the topic in just two or three lines.

-Before writing the result, keep it in mind that the result section is distinctly different from the conclusion section. in the abstract discuss that:
+Before writing the result, keep it in mind that the result section is a different from the conclusion section.
+The abstract must discuss;

 Don’t exaggerate the findings, state them in the simplest possible way so that any reader from any discipline can get the idea of the results.